par12005/TPPS/README.md

 - TPPS needs a header on the first page with instructions and likely some information on what will be required so users can prepare
 - Ending date of experiment must come after starting date (show amended dropdown)
 - File upload info bugs
+- Fix errors for no existing TPPS submissions
 - E-mails to end users, final submission screen check, profile details of what submission contains

 # Resources